Dr. Shelby Tisdale, Director

 Lara Aase, Librarian

 Lara has decade’s worth of experience in foreign-language cataloging, rare books acquisitions, and programming for Spanish speakers, plus a master’s degree in Library and Information Science (University of Washington 2016).
 She also has a BA in Music Performance and an MA in Comparative Literature from the University of New Mexico, and she completed coursework and exams towards a PhD in Spanish Literature at the University of Toronto before turning her energy towards library work.
 Her curiosity about Southwest history and its documentation began at UNM when she studied Spanish paleography and transcribed Spanish colonial manuscripts for indexing.
 Later she worked as a research assistant in an educational outreach program to schools in New Mexico Pueblos and the Navajo Nation.
 She also studied Indigenous Systems of Knowledge during her MLIS, which deeply influenced her approach to organizational systems and library user groups.
 Lara is interested in increasing the accessibility and use of special collections—both the physical books on the shelves and digital objects online.
-She has conducted research on library user experience at Delaney and facilitated digital humanities projects involving library and archives materials.
+Her article on library user experience at Delaney, "There Is No View From Nowhere: User Experience Research at the Center of Southwest Studies Library," was published in Collection Management 42:3-4 in 2017 (https://doi.org/10.1080/01462679.2017.1328324).
+Lara also facilitates digital humanities projects involving library and archives materials.

 Nik Kendziorski, Archives Manager